Todd Palin: Personal life

 In August 1988, Palin eloped with his high-school girlfriend Sarah Heath.
 The Palins have five children: Track Charles James (b.
-1989), who has enlisted in the United States Army and deployed to Iraq on September 11, 2008; Bristol Sheeran Marie (b.
+1989), who enlisted in the United States Army and deployed to Iraq on September 11, 2008; Bristol Sheeran Marie (b.
 1990); Willow Bianca Faye (b.
 1994); Piper Indy Grace (b.
 2001); and Trig Paxson Van (b.
-2008), who has Down syndrome; they also have seven grandchildren.
+2008), who has Down syndrome; they also have nine grandchildren.

-Palin fishes and holds a Private Pilot Certificate.
+Palin fishes and holds a private pilot certificate.
 He also owns his own aircraft, a Piper PA-18 Super Cub.

 Palin's stepmother, Faye Palin, ran unsuccessfully in 2002 for the position of mayor of Wasilla, Alaska, to succeed Palin's wife, who was term-limited.
 Faye Palin, who is pro-choice and a registered Democrat, lost to Dianne M. Keller, a candidate endorsed by Sarah Palin.

 Palin filed for divorce from Sarah on August 29, 2019, citing "incompatibility of temperament".
 The divorce was finalized on March 23, 2020.